 - Largest group size per guide is 8

 - Starts at 5:00 am from Gisakura or 5:30 from Uwinka

 Nyungwe National Park is managed by African Parks in cooperation with the Rwandan Government and Rwanda Development Board.

-Pre booking is not always necessary but is strongly adviced.
+- Pre booking is not always necessary but is strongly advised

 Most of the websites and contacts about Nyungwe Forest online are not official park websites and the information is sometimes wrong and not reliable.